tiprankstipranks

 We and our subsidiaries may incur significant additional indebtedness in the future, which would result in additional restrictions upon our business and impact our financial condition.

-Our Credit Agreement provides for senior secured credit facilities in an initial aggregate principal amount of $1.53 billion, consisting of term loans B-2 of $1.15 billion maturing in 2030 and a revolving facility of $375 million maturing in 2027.
-At December 31, 2023, we had $1.15 billion outstanding under the term loans and full availability of our unused borrowing capacity of $369 million, net of letters of credit, under the revolving facility.
+Our Credit Agreement provides for senior secured credit facilities in an initial aggregate principal amount of $1.42 billion, consisting of term loans B-3 of $1.04 billion maturing in 2030 and a revolving facility of $375 million maturing in 2027.
+At December 31, 2024, we had $1.04 billion outstanding under the term loans and full availability of our unused borrowing capacity of $368 million, net of letters of credit, under the revolving facility.
 We and our subsidiaries may incur significant additional indebtedness in the future.
-Although our Credit Agreement and the indenture governing our 3.875% USD Notes due 2028 contain restrictions on the incurrence of additional indebtedness, these restrictions are subject to a number of significant qualifications and exceptions, and indebtedness incurred in compliance with these restrictions could be substantial.
+Although our Credit Agreement and the indenture governing our 3.875% USD Notes due 2028 contain restrictions with respect to the incurrence of additional indebtedness, these restrictions are subject to a number of significant qualifications and exceptions, and indebtedness incurred in compliance with these restrictions could be substantial.
 In addition, subject to specified conditions, without the consent of the then-existing lenders, we may add certain incremental term loans or revolving credit facilities, or increase commitments under our revolving credit facility, by up to the sum of (x) the greater of (i) $460 million and (ii) 100% of our consolidated EBITDA, less certain amounts of indebtedness, and (y) an unlimited amount of secured or unsecured incremental debt if, on a pro forma basis, our total first lien net leverage ratio does not exceed certain levels (as described in the Credit Agreement).
-Any significant indebtedness incurred by us or our subsidiaries could have the following material consequences: - require us to dedicate a substantial portion of our cash flows from operations to payments on our indebtedness, thereby reducing the availability of our cash flows to fund acquisitions, working capital, capital expenditures, dividends, research and development efforts and other general corporate purposes;- expose us to the risk of increased interest rates as certain of our borrowings include instruments with variable rates of interest;- increase our cost of borrowing;- increase our vulnerability to general adverse economic and industry conditions;- limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - place us at a competitive disadvantage compared to less-leveraged competitors or competitors with comparable debt governed by more favorable terms.
+Any significant indebtedness incurred by us or our subsidiaries could have the following material consequences: - require us to dedicate a substantial portion of our cash flows from operations to payments on our indebtedness, thereby reducing the availability of our cash flows to fund acquisitions, working capital, capital expenditures, dividends, research and development efforts and other general corporate purposes;- expose us to the risk of increased interest rates as certain of our borrowings include instruments with variable rates of interest;- downgrade of our credit rating, which would increase our cost of borrowing and make it more difficult for us to raise capital in the future;- increase our vulnerability to general adverse economic and industry conditions;- limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - place us at a competitive disadvantage compared to less-leveraged competitors or competitors with comparable debt governed by more favorable terms.
 We may also enter into additional debt transactions or credit facilities, including equipment loans, working capital lines of credit, senior notes and other long-term debt, which may increase our indebtedness and result in additional restrictions upon our businesses.
 In addition, major debt rating agencies regularly evaluate our debt based on a number of factors, including our degree of leverage.
 There can be no assurance that we will be able to maintain our existing debt ratings, and failure to do so could adversely affect our cost of funds, liquidity and access to capital markets.

 Debt & Financing - Risk 3